Bedework/bw-caldav/README.md

 1. Permissions to publish to the `org.bedework` groupId.
 2. `gpg` installed with a published key (release artifacts are signed).

-To perform a new release:
+To perform a new release use the release script:

-> mvn -P bedework-dev release:clean release:prepare

-When prompted, select the desired version; accept the defaults for scm tag and next development version.
+> ./bedework/build/quickstart/linux/util-scripts/release.sh <module-name> "<release-version>" "<new-version>-SNAPSHOT"

-When the build completes, and the changes are committed and pushed successfully, execute:
+When prompted, indicate all updates are committed

-> mvn -P bedework-dev release:perform

 For full details, see [Sonatype's documentation for using Maven to publish releases](http://central.sonatype.org/pages/apache-maven.html).